Best Cordless Drill for 2024 – 13 Tools Tested Head-to-Head

 • Bare Weight: 2.0 pounds

-Best Cordless Drill Numbers to Know
+Best Cordless Drill Comparison

 Battery Selection

 There’s no way to ensure every drill has the same capacity battery.
-We’re dealing with multiple voltages and there are more advanced battery packs on the market to consider as well.
+We’re dealing with multiple voltages, and there are more advanced battery packs on the market to consider as well.
 We did the best we could to keep every model working with a 2P pack.
 For most brands, that’s somewhere in the 4.0Ah to 6.0Ah range.
 Here are the batteries we tested:

 ModelPrimary BatterySecondary Battery